Learn About Garlic Extract in 5 Minutes

-These days, modern science has confirmed many of the benefits that have made garlic such a desirable healing tool for millennia.
-In either its fresh or powdered form, garlic may improve immunity, exert powerful cardiovascular benefits, and provide a wide range of other benefits that make including garlic in your diet well worth it.
+These days, modern science has confirmed many of the benefits that have made garlic a desirable healing tool for millennia.
+In both its fresh and powdered form, garlic may improve immunity, exert powerful cardiovascular benefits, and provide a wide range of other benefits that make including garlic in your diet well worth it.

 Is garlic extract water-soluble or fat-soluble?

 Fresh garlic contains a beneficial substance called allicin, but this compound is highly unstable and rapidly breaks down into substances like diallyl disulphide and s-allylcysteine.
 While s-allylcysteine is soluble in water, diallyl disulphide is fat-soluble.

 Where can garlic extract be found naturally?
 Common sources of garlic:

 The only known natural source of the beneficial compounds found in garlic extract is fresh garlic bulb.

 What is the recommended daily value for garlic?

 Garlic extract is not recognised as an essential nutrient, so there is no nutrient reference value (NRV) for this substance.
 In clinical studies, however, 200-400mg daily doses are the most common.

 Can you absorb enough garlic from food?